-If applicants do not meet all of the requirements for an ILR application, such as the absence requirement, they may instead wish to apply for further leave to remain, also known as an extension of stay.
+If applicants do not meet all of the requirements for an ILR application, such as the absence requirement, they may instead wish to apply for further permission to remain, also known as an extension of stay.
 The requirements to be met for this application are relatively straightforward and are less onerous than the ILR route.

 Further leave to remain – evidence of earnings

-There is no specific earnings amount to meet and although applicants are not prevented from working in any field during the time they hold limited leave to remain under Tier 1 (Exceptional Talent), it is advisable that they work in the specialist field for which they were endorsed if they wish to apply for further leave to remain.
+There is no specific earnings threshold to meet.
+Although applicants are not prevented from working in any field during the time they hold limited leave to remain under Global Talent, it is advisable that they work in the specialist field for which they were endorsed if they wish to apply for further leave to remain.

 If they are self-employed, a letter from their accountant or the company accounts may be provided as evidence.
 If the applicant is a sponsored researcher, some further evidence would have to be produced demonstrating the source of the funding.
 A letter from the institution would have to be provided which must meet the Home Office specified requirements.

-In order to obtain further leave to remain, applicants must not have had their DCB endorsement withdrawn.
+In order to obtain further leave to remain, applicants must not have had their endorsement withdrawn.
 Applicants are notified if their endorsement is withdrawn and in practice the circumstances in which an endorsement is withdrawn are limited.

 How we can help

-If you need further information about the Tier 1 (Exceptional Talent) route, please contact us.
+If you need further information about the Global Talent route, please contact us.